aws-amplify/amplify-flutter/README.md

 }
 ```

-9. Before you can run the app, some extra configuration may be required for each platform.
+9. Since Amplify Flutter supports 6 platforms with Flutter including iOS, Android, Web, and Desktop, some extra configuration may be required for each platform.
 Check out the [Platform Setup](https://docs.amplify.aws/lib/project-setup/platform-setup/q/platform/flutter/) guide to make sure you've completed the necessary steps.

 10. Run `flutter run` to launch your app on the connected device.